marcusrossel/old-egg/README.md

+# Important
-IMPORTANT: This is only a testing repository for the predecessor of the current `egg` tactic.
+## This is only a testing repository for the predecessor of the current `egg` tactic.
 Checkout the [lean-egg](https://github.com/marcusrossel/lean-egg) repository for the current version.